Astronomy, astrochemistry and the origin of life

-The 18th Heidelberg Summer School takes place September 4-8 in the "Mathematikon", more specifically in the Institute for Computer Science, IWR, address "Im Neuenheimer Feld 205" (or "INF 205"), seminar rooms A-C (ground floor).
+The 17th Heidelberg Summer School takes place August 22-26 in the "Mathematikon", more specifically in the Institute for Computer Science, IWR.

 IMPRS for Astronomy and Cosmic Physics at the University of Heidelberg (IMPRS-HD):